AdrianG18/MySimpleTweets/README.md

 ## Notes

-Launching intentions and interacting with API, especially when dealing with Compose Tweet so .
+Launching intentions and interacting with API, especially when dealing with Compose Tweet were difficult in the first week but were no longer a problem in the second week with Twitter.

 ## Open-source libraries used